-It is necessary and we recommend that a temperature limiting device be fitted between an 872 series water heater and the fixtures and appliances used primarily for personal hygiene such as in a bathroom, ensuite, public amenities or other ablution areas, to reduce the risk of scalding.
-The temperature limiting device must be of a type suitable for use with a continuous flow gas water heater.
-Refer to the manufacturer's specifications of the temperature limiting device.
+It is necessary and we recommend that a temperature limiting device be fitted between an 872 series water heater and the hot water outlets in any ablution and public areas such as a bathroom, ensuite or public amenities, to reduce the risk of scalding.
+The installing plumber may have a legal obligation to ensure the installation of this water heater meets the delivery water temperature requirements of AS/NZS 3500.4 so that scalding water temperatures are not delivered to a bathroom, ensuite or other ablution or public area.